 - attends school on ALL school days.

-- is on time every day
+- is on time each day

-- arrange doctor and dentist appointments out of school hours
+- arrange doctor and dentist appointments out of school hours (where possible)

 Regular attendance at school is important:

-- from the first day, if your child misses the basic skills in primary school they can experience difficulties with their learning.
+- from the first day, if your child misses the basic skills in primary school they can experience difficulties with their learning

 - regular attendance is essential to make sure learning is not disrupted.
-Regular learning provides building blocks for the future.
+Regular learning provides building blocks for the future

-- Schools help children to develop important social skills, such as friendship building, teamwork, communication skills and a healthy self-esteem
+- schools help children to develop important social skills, such as friendship building, teamwork, communication skills and a healthy self-esteem